Fourier domain excision of periodic radio frequency interference: Periodic RFI: Impact and mitigation

 \section{Periodic RFI: Impact and mitigation}

 For a time-sequence of radio intensity or power data, $f(\rm t)$, the impulsive RFI-contaminated samples generally lie significantly outside the expected distribution of the non-contaminated samples.
 With averaging taking place at several stages in the data-recording systems, the distribution of the final time-sequence is often very close to a Gaussian function.
-However, the periodic RFI could result in a significant deviation from the true underlying distribution.
-In case the distribution shape is not largely affected, such RFI could make a large number of samples lie far outside the expected bounds of the distribution.
+However, the presence of strong periodic RFI can significantly change the underlying Gaussian statistics.

 Most RFI excision techniques heavily use the first two moments of the underlying distribution, the mean (\mean) and standard deviation (\sig), to identify outliers.
 For a given threshold, $n$, the samples outside $\mean\pm n\sig$ are treated as outliers.
 When the distribution is affected by periodic RFI, measurements of \mean and \sig from the data themselves are likely to deviate significantly from their true values.
 Particularly, \sig is likely to be overestimated, which could make the threshold based identification of outliers naturally less efficient.
 For the example shown in Figure~\ref{fig-demo}, the $\mean\pm3.5\sig$ bounds marked in the right panel for the original data demonstrate how ineffective those would be in identifying any outliers.
 Using more robust methods, e.g., the iterative methods, computing statistics using only RFI-free parts of the data, or using a reference signal, \mean and \sig could be better estimated in some cases.
 However, these better estimates would then imply identification of significant fractions of data as outliers due to periodic RFI.
 For the example shown in Figure~\ref{fig-demo}, more than 10\% of the data would be rejected as outliers above $n=3.5$.
 Moreover, the remaining fractions of data which are still contaminated by periodic RFI but not identified as outliers, would leave their imprints in any further analysis of such data.